shlokgalav/Cricket-ball-physics/notes/notes/2B_projectile_motion_plus_drag_bounce.md

 The x and y components of the drag force come from the idea of a unit vector:

-The x and y components of the drag force come from the idea of a unit vector:

 $$
 \hat{v}_x = \frac{v_x}{v}
 $$